-5. How am I doing?
+5. How Am I Doing?

 This question is getting at the need for feedback.
 Some would say that the millennial generation places an even greater value on feedback.
-Employees need reassurance that are meeting expectations and corrective feedback when they are not.
+Employees need reassurance that they are meeting expectations and corrective feedback when they are not.
 Feedback should be ongoing, specific, timely, and sincere in order to be effective.

 Employees also want to be kept up to date as to the overall health of your unit and company performance.
 All managers should be able to not only answer questions about their own unit’s performance, but they should also have enough business acumen to discuss overall company performance.
 If your company uses a scorecard to monitor performance over time, this is an ideal tool to leverage to keep employees properly informed.